Ukraine health emergency sparks rival resolutions at WHO assembly | Technology

 Ukraine health emergency sparks rival resolutions at WHO assembly

+Both resolutions express "grave concerns over the ongoing health emergency in and around Ukraine", but only the Western-led proposal says that the emergency is "triggered by the Russian Federation's aggression against Ukraine".
+"What they did is take our version and delete the cause of the problem," Iaremenko Oleksii, a Ukrainian health ministry official told Reuters at the meeting.
+"We will act to push the international community to punish Russia."

 A senior diplomat at the Russian mission in Geneva said: "The resolution holds a series of anti-Russian statements and groundless accusations and therefore cannot be supported."
-Britain's ambassador to the United Nations in Geneva Simon Manley called Russia's resolution "a cynical attempt to distract, disrupt & confuse" on Twitter https://twitter.com/SimonManleyFCDO/status/1529362837407154176?s=20&t=yokjJmpbKKhOOsK1jvlyhw.
+Britain's ambassador to the U.N. in Geneva Simon Manley called Russia's resolution "a cynical attempt to distract, disrupt & confuse" on Twitter https://twitter.com/SimonManleyFCDO/status/1529362837407154176?s=20&t=yokjJmpbKKhOOsK1jvlyhw.

-WHO Europe member states, the regional arm of the U.N. body, have already passed a resolution that could result in the closure of Russia's regional office.
-Diplomats said they were wary of pushing Russia too far, given the need to cooperate with WHO on disease surveillance.
+WHO Europe member states have already passed a resolution that could result in the closure of Russia's regional office.
+Diplomats said they were wary of pushing Russia too far and prompting it to quit, given the need to cooperate with WHO on disease surveillance.

 One Western diplomat told Reuters: "We don't want to chase Russia from the multilateral system."
 The resolutions come alongside a report from WHO Director General Tedros Adhanom Ghebreyesus, which highlights the "devastating" health consequences of the Russian invasion, including 235 attacks on healthcare as well as wider mass casualties and life-threatening disruptions to health services.